NachtsternBuild/fastboot-assistant/Anwendung/instructions/README.md

-# Teil der Anwendung
+# Part of the application
-## Aufgaben
+## Tasks
-- Anleitung im Umgang mit der Anwendung
+- Instructions on how to use the application
-  - flashen von Dateien
+  - flashing files
-  - andere Arbeit mit Fastboot
+  - other work with Fastboot
-  - u.a.
+  - etc.
-- Anleitungen im Umgang mit Fastboot/ADB
+- Instructions for working with Fastboot/ADB
-- Informationen über Fastboot/ADB, Android-Geräte und Partitionen
+- Information about Fastboot/ADB, Android devices and partitions